 - As members of the board of directors or executive management, how comfortable are we that information provided to us is complete and accurate?
 Do we understand the processes that the second and third lines use to determine what information should be escalated?
 And do we react to negative information in a way that does not discourage transparent escalation of future bad news or red flags?

 - As a related point, are Boards and executive leaders able to be objective when evaluating whether the current level resources dedicated to compliance and risk management functions are sufficient?
-If people responsible for those functions are raising concerns regarding headcount or funding, how do we ensure that feedback is elevated to the appropriate levels of the organization?
-Finally, once elevated, can we differentiate between additional funding requests that are “nice to have” or would move an existing function from an acceptable to a best-in-class level, versus those that truly must be authorized in order to mitigate a critical gap?
+If people responsible for those functions are raising concerns regarding headcount or funding, how do we ensure that feedback is elevated to the appropriate levels of the organisation?
+Finally, once elevated, can we differentiate between additional funding requests that are “nice to have” or would move an existing function from an acceptable to a best-in-class level, versus those that truly must be authorised in order to mitigate a critical gap?

 - For representatives of the second and third line, can we evidence a clear and reasonable correlation between identified issues and the appropriateness of the actions (or inactions) taken to address these issues.
 IA risk assessment documentation, for example, should demonstrate how business growth results, employee performance and compensation data, and employee allegations and investigations have informed the audit plan.